chbeu/chbeu.github.io/content/post/20240107_2023yearinreview/index.md

 - Going strong with Eva Zangerle and Alan said with the PERSPECTIVES workshop series, a SI in TORS, a TORS paper, and an upcoming Dagstuhl seminar in 2024

 ## Upcoming in 2024
-- Our TORS SI will appear in 2024 with two issues.
+- Our TORS SI issue will appear in 2024.
 - I will be co-organizing a Dagstuhl seminar and a Dagstuhl perspectives workshop.
 - In the summer term, I will teach 3 new courses: Recommender Systems 1 in the Data Science Master program, Intelligent Interfaces in the AI Bachelor program, and Contextual Interaction Design (with Chris Frauenberger) in the HCI Master program.
 - After a long time due to the pandemic, I started attending concerts again: Spitting Ibex and Hot Pants Road Club Funk Orchestra.
 It's been a treat.